nashville-software-school/front-end-milestones/1-the-static-web/resources/SW_GITHUB_PROJECTS.md

 # Github Projects

-## :pushpin: With each group project you work on your team will need to have a github projects board.
+## :pushpin: With each group project you work on your team will need to have a Github projects board.

 ### About project boards